OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 ## Using the compiler

-To compile a Cilk program with OpenCilk, pass the `-fopencilk` flag to Clang (or Clang++).
+To compile a Cilk program with OpenCilk, pass the `-fopencilk` flag to the compiler.
 For example:

 ```shell-session
 $ clang -fopencilk -O3 fib.c -o fib